Tuesday, April 2, 2013

 Originally the Academy didn't have a Best Picture winner, they had two: “Outstanding Picture” (Won by Wings) and “Unique and Artistic Production” (won by Sunrise).
 Later on, they changed it to a single feature and decided Wings best fit the criteria, which is why it is considered the Best Picture winner today.

-is actually a very good picture.
-A little soapy, but the aerial shots are groundbreaking and breathtaking.
-I have nothing against it.
-It’s just that there are greater motion pictures.
-At the top of the eligible films (my adaptation of the Oscar model) were 2 works of genius: Sunrise and The Passion of Joan of Arc.
+Speaking of incredible cinematography... at the top of the eligible films for this season (my adaptation of the Oscar model) were 2 works of genius: Sunrise and The Passion of Joan of Arc.

 On Sunrise, a Song of Two Humans: Politicking was in full force, according to the book "Inside Oscar" by Wiley and Bona.
-Louis B Mayer disliked the realism of King Vidor’s groundbreaking The Crowd, so much that he pressured judges (who originally chose it as their winner) to select Sunrise instead.
+Louis B Mayer disliked the realism of King Vidor’s The Crowd, so much that he pressured judges (who originally chose it as their winner) to select Sunrise instead.
 Right off the bat, the Academy makes a mockery of itself.
 Regardless, Sunrise is deserving of praise.
 F.W.
 Murnau’s tale of love betrayed, and love renewed is an amazing looking picture (the copy in the Murnau, Borzages and Fox box set includes an informative commentary track that details the cinematography and camera angles in worshipful tones).
 Many feel it’s the greatest film of the silent era.

 Other 5-star features worthy of consideration were Asquith's Underground, Keaton’s Steamboat Bill Jr. and von Sternberg's The Last Command, a powerful film with powerful performances.